• Skip to main content

 NYC’s most famous Panamanian is Salsa and Latin Jazz legend Rubén Blades.
 He’s super cool.
 He rides the subway and is usually very generous with the public.

-New York City’s big Panamanian festival is the Panamanian Parade and Festival on the first or second Saturday of October.
+New York City’s big Panamanian festival is the Panamanian Parade and Street Fair on the first or second Saturday of October.
 It’s the biggest Panamanian parade outside of Panama.
 The Panamanian diaspora comes from all over the East Coast to join the parade and festivities.

 Panamanian NYC News